maxkossek/maxkossek.github.io/_posts/2019-04-30-c-programming-language.md

 to make the program easier to read.

-## 6.5 Self-referential Structures
+### 6.5 Self-referential Structures
 To keep a list sorted, we can place elements into their proper position in the order as they arrive.
 A *binary tree* contains one node per element; with each node containing:
 - pointer to data of the element
 - pointer to left child node
 - pointer to right child node

+Binary search trees can significantly reduce the time of search O(logn).
+However if the tree becomes "unbalanced", the running time will grow closer to that of a linear search O(n).
 A node is most conveniently written as a structure:
 ```
 struct node {
 char *word;